How to turn off Avast antivirus for Windows and Mac in 2025

 On macOS, Apple’s Gatekeeper and XProtect offer basic protection, but are no substitute for Avast’s real-time shields.

 From experience, I rely on Windows Defender as a backup only for short periods.
-It is good, but does not match Avast’s multi-layer protection, such as Behavior Shield or Mail Shield.
+It is good, but it does not match Avast’s multi-layer protection, such as Behavior Shield or Mail Shield.
+If you use Windows Defender, be sure to add trusted apps to its exceptions list, so legitimate programs aren’t blocked.

 5.3.
 Recommendations for temporary alternatives